 - Crisis Communication: The different types of crisis situations that individuals, communities, and organizations encounter, and how communication professionals can manage these crisis through clear, timely, ethical, and actionable communication.
 Different crisis scenarios are discussed, such as natural disasters, accidents, leadership issues, and product recalls, and how to create public-facing and internal communications that support the community, preserve a company’s reputation, and/or promote employee engagement or consumer satisfaction and trust.

-Below is an example of a curriculum plan for a student pursuing a two-year course of study in a master’s in communication program with an emphasis in PR and marketing.
+Below is an example of a curriculum plan for a student pursuing a two-year course of study in a master’s in communication program with an emphasis in marketing and public relations.
 Please note that the plan below is an example only, and that programs can vary in terms of their course content, titling, and sequencing.
-In addition, many master’s in communication programs provide students with a degree of flexibility in the order in which they complete their concentration classes.
-Typically, master’s in communication programs with a focus in PR and/or Marketing require the completion of between 30 and 60 course credits, which students can fulfill in between 12 and 24 months of full-time study, or 24 to 36 months of part-time study.
+In addition, many master’s in marketing communication programs provide students with a degree of flexibility in the order in which they complete their concentration classes.
+Typically, master’s in communication programs with a focus in Public Relations and/or Marketing Communication require the completion of between 30 and 60 course credits, which students can fulfill in between 12 and 24 months of full-time study, or 24 to 36 months of part-time study.

-2-Year Sample Curriculum Plan in Public Relations and Marketing
+2-Year Sample Curriculum Plan for a Master’s in Communication with a Specialization in Marketing Communication and Public Relations

 |Core Courses:||Core Courses:||Core Course: